ElyesKhechine/tunsa-ai-mnist-handwritten-digits-classification/README.md

 ## Technical Details

 - **Data Preprocessing**: Shuffled and balanced an MNIST dataset using random under-sampling, resulting in an equal representation of each digit class with 5,421 samples, thereby enhancing model robustness.
-- **Custom CNN Architecture**: Developed a custom CNN architecture comprising convolutional, max pooling, and fully connected layers, with ReLu and Softmax activation functions, totaling 271,860 trainable parameters.
+- **Custom CNN Architecture**: Built a custom CNN with 271,860 trainable parameters using convolutional, max pooling, and fully connected layers, with ReLu and Softmax activation functions.
 - **Model Training**: Trained the custom CNN for 5 epochs, achieving a training loss of 0.0315 and an accuracy of 99.26%.
 - **Performance Evaluation**: Attained a remarkable 98.75% accuracy with a loss of 0.0584 on unseen test data, surpassing the industry standard for handwritten digit recognition.